ADupthetotal/CosmoPaperQA/README.md

 Embed_AI utilises both the custom OpenAI evaluator agent and cosine similarities of vector embeddings between extracted key phrases of the generated and "correct" answers.
 It uses both the evaluator agent and the cosine similarities to give a "correct" or "incorrect" evaluation of the generated answers.

 ### PaperQA2 RAG
 The PaperQA2 RAG takes in a question and documents and uses the information in the documents to answer the question.
 The code involves gathering and ranking evidence/chunks from source papers, based on their relevance to answering the given question, and then generating the answer to the question based on the top ranked chunks.
+The [PaperQA2](https://github.com/Future-House/paper-qa) code does also allow for citation traversal, using Semantic Scholar or CrossRef, but it was not implemented in this code or used to generate the given results.

 ### OpenAI RAG
 The OpenAI RAG also takes in a question and documents and uses the information in the documents to answer the question.
 The code follows the same RAG methodology as the PaperQA2 algorithm.
+The main difference between the two is that the PaperQA2 RAG uses cosine similarities to rank the chunks from the papers, while OpenAI RAG uses semantic search to rank the chunks.

 ## Implementing the Codebase
 The python code in the directory "Code_Breakdown" uses the InspectAI framework to do performance evaluation using the CosmoPaperQA dataset and the Embed_AI evaluation algorithm.